 People who should have known better, who I believe in fact did know better, jumped on this instance of poetry in prose, as evidence that the culture was going to hell in a handbasket.
 Never mind that secrets, betrayal, seduction, all the classical twists and promises and penalities of eros, have been the constant theme of this brave writer’s work.
 As Ocar Wilde once said (and he certainly knew from experience) “The books that the world calls immoral are the books that show the world its own shame.”

 Harrison’s characters, like most if not all of us at some point in our lives, are looking for love in all the wrong places, usually because they are the only places — and people — available, and thereafter they must deal with the necessity of making meaning of those encounters — which is to say they must survive.
 And this is to say, therefore, that Kathryn Harrison is one of our essential writers.
-Please welcome her to Emerson College.subscribe to Ploughshares?
+Please welcome her to Emerson College.Might we be so bold as to suggest that you subscribe to Ploughshares?